 With the above lens, look for a “contribute” page on each of the influential domains, and offer to write a guest post and provide relevant and educational content with limited self promotional content mixed in.
 Each website has its own guidelines for this, so your best bet is to actually read and apply individually to each website instead of sending a blanket email as part of a spray-and-pray approach.

 Of course, for less established brands who do not yield enough influence, it may make sense to leverage influencer networks to write content for you and get placed onto or mentioned in influential domains.
-Lumanu will show you who are the influential authors publishing on each influential domain, if you want to get a feel for Lumanu, you can access a sample of the tool here: Lumanu sample report.
+Lumanu will show you who are the influential authors publishing on each influential domain.
 While Lumanu helps identify your list of potential influencers, it’s up to you to research each one of them and reach out to see where you might be able to collaborate together in an arrangement that makes sense for both parties.

 Invite Influencers to Your Domain